SnowConvert: Function References for Teradata¶

 Returns¶

-The position in the source string where the occurrence is found (starting at 1).
+The index position where the pattern is found in the source string (starting from position 1).

 Usage example¶